michmattera/vet-seed/README.md

 Now that we have established the goals of the program we can deduce the necessary features:

-1. Multiple choice for user to let him decide what he would actually like to do
+1. Multiple choice for the user to let him decide what he would like to do
 2. Inputs to insert required data
-3. Color effect on wright and wrong values inserted
+3. Color effect on right and wrong values inserted
 4. Message user frequently based on the process and the values given
-5. Calcolate final calories per day to give dog
+5. Calculate the final calories per day to give the dog
-6. Calcolate difference of weight an ideal weight
+6. Calculate difference between weight an ideal weight
-7. Table to insert at the end of program for summary of values provided and calculated
+7. Table to insert at the end of the program for a summary of values provided and calculated
-8. Saved user data in external sheet
+8. Saved user data in an external sheet
-9. Save dogs data to be able to access it when user login
+9. Save dog's data to be able to access it when the user login

 ### Structure

 Structure for the application was made using [Canva](https://www.canva.com/ "Link to Canva").

-Firstly the developer searched all information online to see how to calcolate everything and create basic structure.
+Firstly the developer searched all information online to see how to calculate everything and create a basic structure.

-With the information found then she created formulas chart.
+With the information found then she created a formulas chart.

 <details>
 <summary>Formulas for flowchart</summary>